Introduction to The Passionate Skeptic

 Make use of whatever you can find.
 There are numerous sections.
 Some of it is quite practical, like the material for learning English as a foreign language.
 A resume and list of publications is also here.
 Quite a bit of the writing is a tinted window on China and South Korea (as seen by a foreigner).
 You will find articles on language and linguistics, if that is your thing.
 There is some poetry and photography.
 Many articles are highly opinionated commentary which you are welcome to disagree with as furiously as you like.

-In the margin of the home page are a couple of snippets which express Thor's general outlook.
-That's just for the celestial record.
-Thor's general outlook is of universal disinterest.
-Of half a million visitors to the site since 2001, not a single one has commented on the vision statements in the front page margin.
-Not surprising.
+Of half a million visitors to the site since 2001, not a single one has commented on the character of the author.
+That's not surprising.
 By any normal measure of getting rich and famous, or having a respectable career and a house in the suburbs, Thor is an abject failure.
 Pretty well everyone he knows agrees about this.
 They will generally concede that he is a good teacher, but that doesn't count for much.
-His PhD, awarded in 2010 at the ridiculous age of 64, came about 30 years too late to be useful for anything, certainly not money, and in Australia's famously anti-intellectual culture is more or less an object of derision.
-It is a shame to be stuck with my handicaps of attitude and achievement, but after a certain age you stop apologizing for being whoever you happen to be.
+His PhD, awarded in 2010 (after walking away from two others in the 1980s and 1990s) came at the ridiculous age of 64.
+Therefore it was about 30 years too late to be useful for anything personal, certainly not money, and in Australia's famously anti-intellectual culture is more or less an object of derision.
+It is a shame to be stuck with such handicaps of attitude and achievement, but after a certain age you stop apologizing for being whoever you happen to be.
 Thor is not a simple man, has never dreamed of walks on the beach with a simple girl, and does not think the world is a simple place.
-The smart women he liked were much too smart to have anything to do with him.
-Ce la vie.
-The single most important thing, by his own figuring, is to have an interesting life, and in those terms things haven't worked out so badly.
+That's life.
+The single most important thing, by Thor's own figuring, is to have an interesting life, and in those terms things haven't worked out so badly.